cseanburns/systems-librarianship/src/5a-install-wordpress.md

 You can read the announcement
 about RPL's WordPress launch at:
 [Reading Public Library Launches New WordPress Site][rpllaunch].
-The above announcement page also describes how various plugins were used to offer patrons additional functionality.
+The announcement describes how various plugins were used to offer patrons additional functionality and describes other basic changes that come with the new site.
-These include plugins to display business hours and to manage events and event attendees.
+The plugins they added display business hours and help manage events and event attendees.

 Plugins are often used with WordPress sites to offer all sorts of additional capabilities.
-Currently, there are over [60 thousand plugins][sixtyKplugins] available for WordPress, but some are of higher quality and utility than others.
+Currently, there are nearly [60 thousand plugins][wp_plugins] available for WordPress, but some are of higher quality and utility than others.
-In addition to the thousands of available plugins, there are over [10 thousand free themes][tenKthemes] for WordPress sites.
+In addition to the thousands of available plugins, there are nearly [12 thousand free themes][wp_themes] for WordPress sites.
 Plus, many businesses offer paid themes or can offer customized themes based on customer needs.
-These themes can drastically alter the appearance and usability of a WordPress site.
+These themes can drastically alter the appearance and usability of a WordPress site or cater a site for a specific clientele, such as a library.

 ## Installation